OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md

 ##### Token Revocation Management

-Code in charge of adding a token to the block list and checking if a token is revoked.
+Code in charge of adding a token to the denylist and checking if a token is revoked.

 ``` java
 /**